Eczema Symptoms

 - Rashes that can grow darker or lighter

-- Skin thickening, also known as lichenification, which can later develop into a permanent itch
+- Skin thickening, also known as lichenification, can later develop into a permanent itch

 Eczema Symptoms in Adults